-Tires are flexible casings made of rubber covering the rim of a wheel.
-They cushion the wheels of a vehicle resulting in an enhanced surface grip.
-These products apply to a diverse range of moving objects, including automobiles, trucks, tractors, bicycles, motorcycles, buses, and other transport conveyances.
+Tires are flexible casings made of rubber that cover the rim of a wheel.
+They cushion the wheels of a vehicle to provide an enhanced surface grip.
+These products apply to an array of vehicles and equipment, including automobiles, heavy machinery, bicycles and personal transport, and material handling devices.

-The most common tire structure today is pneumatic, supported by internal pressure.
-Robert Thomson, a Scottish engineer and inventor, is credited with the initial design of the pneumatic casing fitted with an inner tube in 1845.
+The most common tire structure today is pneumatic, which is supported by internal pressure.
+Robert Thomson, a Scottish engineer and inventor, is credited with the initial design of a pneumatic casing fitted with an inner tube (1845).
 Current models rely on a pressure seal between the rim and the wheel to contain the compressed air.

 Tubeless tire construction was created to tackle the problem of flat tires.
 These tires have an inner lining instead of tubes.
-The lining consists of rubber with limited permeability to trap air inside the tire, preventing air leaks.
+The lining consists of rubber with limited permeability to trap air inside the tire to prevent air leaks.
 As a result, the loss of air pressure from a perforated tire in motion is slowed down.

-Solid tires are prominent in industrial conveyances.
+Solid tires are prominent in industrial applicationss.
 Many are non-pneumatic and consist of compounds derived from molding solid rubber or plastic.
-Such products are found in lawn mowers, golf carts, skateboards and industrial vehicles such as instance forklifts.
+Such products are found in lawnmowers, golf carts, skateboards, and industrial vehicles such as instance forklifts.
 Installation is executed via a hydraulic press.

 Semi-pneumatic tires contain a hollow center and are not pressurized.
 Other characteristics include minimum weight, low cost, resistance to puncturing, and cushioning.
 Standard uses include lawnmowers, wheelchairs, and wheelbarrows.
-Industrial applications employ the rugged versions featuring a design that prevents the rims from pulling off.
+Industrial applications employ rugged versions that feature a design that prevents the rims from pulling off.

 Emergency tires serve as a temporary backup if a regular tire is unfit for use.
 They are smaller than normal tires, thereby saving storage space and reducing the overall vehicle weight.